 Let's have a look at the main issues caused by plastic to our environment.

 1. Plastic doesn't decompose in our lifetime - it takes about 450-1,000 years to decompose - and creates enormous pollution.

 Plastic takes about 450- 1,000 years before it decomposes (some argue it will never truly decompose).

 Most plastics do not biodegrade.
 Instead, they slowly break down into smaller fragments known as micro-plastics.
 Studies suggest that plastic bags and containers made of expanded polystyrene foam (commonly referred to as “Styrofoam”) can take up to thousands of years to decompose, contaminating soil and water.

 Our oceans have been used as a dumping ground, choking marine life and transforming some marine areas into a plastic soup.
 In cities around the world, plastic waste clogs drains, causing floods and breeding disease.
-Consumed by livestock, it also finds its way into the food chain.
+Consumed by fish and livestock, it also finds its way into the food chain.

 Plastic waste causes a plethora of problems when it leaks into the environment.
 Plastic bags, for example, can block waterways and exacerbate natural disasters.
 By clogging sewers and providing breeding grounds for mosquitoes and pests, plastic bags can increase the transmission of vector-borne diseases like malaria.

 In addition, long term usage and exposure of plastics and plastic products to high temperature can lead to leaching of toxic chemical constituents into food, drinks and water.